opendistro/for-elasticsearch/_posts/2020-04-16-The-Elasticsearch-Weight-Function.md

 Customer obsession and diving deep, are guiding principles at AWS.
 The problems we discuss here, were realized working backwards from actual customer issues.
 Shard balancing is an involved multi-variable optimization problem.
 The default allocator implementations served as a good starting ground, it powers the distributed engine we all love today.
 But as we push the envelope with scale, we must innovate and re-imagine the future of these components.

-We are working on the ideas discussed above <sup id="a3">[3](#f3)</sup>, and will keep the open-source community involved in our progress.
+We are working on the ideas discussed above [3](#f3), and will keep the open-source community involved in our progress.
 Suggestions, ideas and inputs from the OpenDistro for Elasticsearch community are welcome.
 You can post your suggestions [here](https://github.com/opendistro-for-elasticsearch/community/issues).

 ### Footnotes

-1. <small id="f1">There are other functions that also consume node resources – like cluster coordination on master node, query coordination and result aggregation on coordinator node, or ingestion related tasks on ingest nodes.
-But since shards are at the center of any activity in Elasticsearch, shard footprint is the dominant resource utilization signal on data nodes.</small>
+1. <a name="f1">There are other functions that also consume node resources – like cluster coordination on master node, query coordination and result aggregation on coordinator node, or ingestion related tasks on ingest nodes.
+But since shards are at the center of any activity in Elasticsearch, shard footprint is the dominant resource utilization signal on data nodes.
-2. <small id="f2">As of this writing, i.e. Elasticsearch v7.6.1</small>
+2. <a name="f2">As of this writing, i.e. Elasticsearch v7.6.1
-3. <small id="f3">Solving indexing hot spots with allocation constraints.
-[See Issue](https://github.com/elastic/elasticsearch/issues/43350)</small>
+3. <a name="f3">Solving indexing hot spots with allocation constraints.
+[See Issue](https://github.com/elastic/elasticsearch/issues/43350)

 ## About the Authors